zkemail/zk-email-verify/README.md

 #### Server-side Prover: Rapidsnark Setup (Optional)

-If you want to run a fast server side prover, install rapidsnark and test proofgen:
+If you want to run a fast server side prover, compile the rapidsnark docker image, which you can get by docker pulling from `aayushg0/relayer:v0`.
+To build from source, install rapidsnark, install nvm and npm via instructions above, and test proofgen:

 ```bash
 cd ../../